 Barry Devolin's first passion has always been travel.
 He made his first trip to Europe when he was 15, and has subsequently visited more than 40 countries (does East Germany still count?), 49 American states and 12 Canadian provinces & territories.

 In 2015, Barry and his wife Ursula took their kids George and Molly (13 & 11 at the time) on a six month backpacking tour around the world.
 They visited 19 countries, took 17 flights and stayed in more than 40 places in Europe, Africa, the Middle East, Southeast Asia and Australia.
-Barry planned every step and stop, and at the time, believed that trip was the magnum opus of his travel planning life.
+Barry planned every step and stop and, at the time, believed that trip would be the magnum opus of his travel planning life.